Student Conduct Process

 2.14.
 Hindering the University Conduct Process: Coaching, intimidating, retaliating against, or otherwise influencing witnesses, Conduct Board members, conduct administrators, and other participants in the conduct process.
 Failing to provide the University with relevant information regarding a conduct case as a witness, except in instances where such failure would require a student to identify his/her own violation of the Code.
 Failing to abide by sanctions, including bans.

-3.1.
 Immediate Administrative Actions: The Office of Student Rights and Responsibilities, in conjunction with appropriate University administrators, may take interim action pending the resolution of a conduct case in order to preserve the safety and well-being of the ECU community and its members.
 These actions include, but are not limited to, counseling assessment and/or treatment, restriction of access or privileges, no-contact ban or removal from classes, and administrative suspension.
-For cases specific to sexual misconduct, the University may take interim measures to protect the Complainant in the educational setting or workplace based on the facts specified in the allegation, including but not limited to: minimizing contact with the Respondent and allowing the Complainant to change academic and extracurricular activities or his or her living, transportation, dining, and working situation as appropriate.

-3.1.5.
+3.1.4.
 Students who are administratively suspended are entitled to participate in the ECU conduct process while separated from the University.
+(For information regarding student organization interim actions please see procedures for responding to student organizational misconduct.)

 3.2.
 Guidelines for Sanctioning.
 When determining sanctions, conduct administrators and members of the Student Conduct Board take into account the nature and seriousness of the violation, the impact of the violation on the community, the Respondent's past conduct history, as well as the Respondent's developmental needs, and mitigating or aggravating factors existing at the time of the offense, which may include, but are not limited to: past disciplinary record, the nature of the misconduct (i.e. the Respondent was acting under duress or a mental condition; played a minor role in the commission of the offense; knowingly exposed others to a significant risk; convinced others to participate due to a position of leadership, dominance, trust or confidence; or the offense involved weapons or was especially heinous), as well as other relevant information regarding the degree of any damage, injury, or harm resulting from it.
 Multiple sanctions may be imposed for one violation.